bbannour/SPTG/README.md

 - `bin/`: This directory contains the SPTG tool binary `sptg.exe`.
 It also includes the PlantUML JAR and the Graphviz executable (`dot`), which together enable visualization and export of generated test cases in graphical PlantUML (SVG) format.

 - `examples/`: This directory contains all examples.
-It has a subdirectory for each example and a script `run-all.sh` to run all preconfigured test case generation tasks.
+It includes: a subdirectory for each example; and a script `run-all.sh` which executes all preconfigured test case generation tasks across all examples.
 Each example subdirectory includes:
   - The reference model.
-  - A preconfigured script `run-sptg.sh` that calls SPTG for test case generation using a test purpose path (a sequence of consecutive transitions of the model).
+  - A local script (`run-sptg.sh`, `run-sptg-h2.sh`, or `run-sptg-h5.sh`) that calls SPTG for a preconfigured test case generation task.
-  `run-all.sh` calls all `run-sptg.sh` scripts for each example.
+  The `run-all.sh` script sequentially executes all local scripts.

-- `tutorials/`: This directory contains three tutorials and associated files: tutorial on model specification; tutorial on test case generation; and tutorial on test purpose selection.
-The latter is a feature that SPTG inherits from extending the symbolic execution platform Diversity.
+- `tutorials/`: This directory contains three tutorials and their associated files: a tutorial on model specification, a tutorial on test case generation, and a tutorial on test purpose selection.
+The test purpose selection feature is inherited from the symbolic execution platform Diversity, which SPTG extends.

 - `src/`: Contains the C++ source code of SPTG.